Merdeka/Arduino-ModelRail/LocoNet_Servo_Decoder_LNCV/README.md

 # LocoNet Servo Decoder using an Arduino and PCA9685

-Settings are stored in EEProm and It can be programmed using LocoNet LNCV using article number 50010
+Settings are stored in EEPROM and It can be programmed using LocoNet LNCV using article number 50010

 | LNCV |	Description |
 | ---- | ------------- |